Design ideas and must-dos for your yard's transformation

 Nancy Dalton's front yard succulent garden in Carmel Valley, CA won a waterwise award.
 See the video.

-This front yard succulent garden, by homeowner Deana Rae McMillion of Carpinteria, CA, illustrates Ten Succulent Front Yard Essentials.
+This front yard succulent garden, by homeowner Deana Rae McMillion of Carpinteria, CA, illustrates my Ten Succulent Front Yard Essentials.

 Smart Design and layout